Skip to content

 python -c "import aevum.core; print('aevum-core', aevum.core.__version__)"

-Step 3 — Create your first script
+Step 3 — Write demo.py

-Create a file called demo.py:
+Create demo.py:

 from aevum.core import Engine